derekpk/JaxbAndXsd/README.md

 http://www.apache.org/licenses/LICENSE-2.0

-This application uses Jaxb, it's purpose is to read in an xml file containing data that is used to record a series of integers.
+This application was developed in Eclipse on Windows 7 using Java, Jaxb and xml, it's purpose is to read in an xml file containing data that is used to record a series of integers.
 In this instance of the application I'm using it to store the solution to a sudoku puzzle.
 A simple main method loads the xml data file and then output the contents to the console in a very basic 9 cell by 9 cell grid layout.

 There is a matching xsd file that defines the xml layout.
 ```